 Managing your water use can be just as important as setting the timer or thermostat for your heating or remembering to turn electrical items off.
 It can save you some money and but help a little environmentally too.

 Things you can do right now

-Turn off the tap when you brush your teeth
+Turn off the tap while you brush your teeth

 Put tissues and cotton wool in the bin

 Throwing used tissues or cotton wool down the toilet is a big water-waster.
-It's like flushing money down the pan.
-Throw them in the bin instead.
+It's like flushing money down the pan – and these items can cause blockages at the treatment works.
+It's better for everyone if they end up in the bin instead.

 Grey water pumps

 A simple and effective idea, grey water pumps are devices that move the water from your bath or shower tray into your garden, if you have one.